Gabriel110200/Gabriel110200/README.md

 ## I'm in love for back-end development.

-- 🔭 I’m workin as a php develope intern at Russel Serviços.
+- 🔭 I’m workin as a php developer intern at Russel Serviços.
 - 🌱 I’m currently learning Back end Development with PHP